Olympus E-600 vs E-620

-The Olympus E-600 and the Olympus E-620 are two digital cameras that were announced, respectively, in August 2009 and February 2009.
+The Olympus E-600 and the Olympus E-620 are two digital cameras that were officially introduced, respectively, in August 2009 and February 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 12.2 megapixel.
+Both cameras offer a resolution of 12.2 megapixels.

-The physical size and weight of the Olympus E-600 and the Olympus E-620 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-600 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Olympus E-600 and the Olympus E-620 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 In this particular case, the Olympus E-600 and the Olympus E-620 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the E-620 is slightly lighter (3 percent) than the E-600.
 In this context, it is worth noting that neither the E-600 nor the E-620 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
-You can find an overview of suitable optics in the Four Thirds Lens Catalog.
+You can compare the optics available in the Four Thirds Lens Catalog.

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The E-600 was launched at a markedly lower price (by 36 percent) than the E-620, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Both cameras under consideration feature a Four Thirds sensor and have a format factor (sometimes also referred to as "crop factor") of 2.0.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.